larsmarginet/ThreeJSChallenge/readme.md

 I based the shader on [this Shadertoy](https://www.shadertoy.com/view/llcXW7) from [K_mouse](https://www.shadertoy.com/user/k_mouse) and did some tweaks so it would fit my needs.

 ## Music
-I used this song, by WU-tang clan, for this demo.
-I do not own the rights to this song.
+I used this song, by JPB, for this demo. although the publisher gave permission to use this song, I do not own the rights to this song.
 If you have an issue with me using this song or picture please contact me on [Instagram](https://www.instagram.com/designed_by_lars/).